Wrike

 • Communication: Basecamp includes message boards, campfires, pings, and automatic check-ins.
 Wrike has task comments and @mentions only.

-• Free plan: Wrike allows 5 users and 200 tasks.
-Basecamp allows 1 project and 1 GB storage.
+• Free plan: Wrike allows unlimited users and 200 active tasks.
+Basecamp allows 1 project, up to 20 users, and 1 GB storage.

 • CRM, invoicing, proposals, contracts, HR: Neither platform offers any of these.